benwiggy/PDFsuite/README.md

 7. Export pages as images (pdf2tiff.py)

 This script exports each page as a 300dpi RGB TIFF image.
 Options in the script alow for JPEG and PNG filetypes, resolution, transparency and other parameters.
+Images are saved to a folder with the name of the original file (minus file extension).

 8. Combine images to one PDF (imagestopdf.py)

 Modified version of an Apple open source script (I hope that's ok!), which takes any number of image files and combines them into pages of one PDF file.

+9. Split PDF into separate files (splitPDF.py)
+This script creates separate PDFs for each page in an existing PDF.
+The page files are saved inside a folder.

-More scripts are planned: Querying PDF data; .... and on!
+More scripts are planned: Querying PDF data (tricky); .... and on!
+Also, learning how to make the numbers increment in this document.

 Ben Byram-Wigfield